carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 ### Tools for generating documentation

 MkDocs and Sphinx:

-- creates nicely-formatted HTML pages out of .md or .rST files
+- create nicely-formatted HTML pages out of .md or .rST files
 - programming language independent